dflex-js/dflex/packages/dflex-draggable-playground/README.md

   </a>
 </p>

-# @dflex/utils
+# DFlex Draggable Playground

-DFlex utilities is an internal DFlex package.
+This playground has basic DFlex draggable implementation for React.

 ## Documentation 📖